kennethleungty/File-Log-Generator/README.md

 # File Log Generator
-Automatic Excel file generator for tracking of file changes in a folder
+Automatic Excel file generator for tracking of file changes in a desktop folder
 ___

 ## Motivation